 CEREC technology is more accurate than the traditional “molding” methods of creating crowns, dental implants, veneers, onlays, and inlays.
 Some orthodontists even use CEREC to design orthodontic appliances so they can avoid the traditional models that have to be sent to a lab.

 Hate visiting the dentist, or just hate having to take time off work or away from family?
-CEREC usually only requires one visit and does not necessitate the same number of needles and drilling that traditional crowns and other types of tooth repair usually require.
+CEREC technology usually only requires one visit and does not necessitate the same number of needles and drilling that traditional crowns and other types of tooth repair usually require.
 “Patients endure fewer needles and less drilling, and the technology allows crowns and veneers to be done in one visit so patients can be on their merry way,” explained Dr. Crawford.

 CEREC crowns typically range from $500 to $1,500, although every patient’s needs are different.
 By comparison, traditional dental crowns can easily cost double that, especially by the time office visits and lost work time are factored in!